Offer ends in: 2h 7m 27s

 Labrador Rhodesian Ridgeback Mix Facts

-The Rhodesian Ridgeback Labrador mix comes from two muscular dogs that are known for their loyalty, affectionate natures, and high energy levels.
+The Rhodesian Ridgeback Labrador mix comes from two muscular dogs known for their loyalty, affectionate natures, and high energy levels.
 This hybrid dog also loves to goof around its owners and make them laugh, making it a lovable companion and a wonderful house pet.

 3 Reasons Why You Shouldn’t Get a Labrador Rhodesian Ridgeback Mix